 Symptoms to be aware of:

-Having difficulty recognizing people or where you are.
+- Having difficulty recognizing people or where they are

 Traumatic Brain Injury (TBI) or concussion signs in Children:

-All signs similar to those of an adult listed above.
+- All signs are similar to those of an adult listed above